Starfish-develop/Starfish/docs/grid_tools.rst

 .. autoclass:: HDF5Creator
    :members:

 Here is an example using the :obj:`HDF5Creator` to transform the raw spectral library into an HDF5 file with spectra that have the resolution of the *TRES* instrument.
+This process is also located in the ``scripts/grid.py`` if you are using the cookbook.

 .. code-block:: python